 Policy debt-to-equity swaps consist of non-listed equity and listed equity.
 Policy debt-to-equity swaps are the non-stripped debt-for-equity swap held by the Bank in accordance with national policies from the end of the 20th century to the beginning of the 21st century.
 Policy debt-to-equity swaps are a legacy product, which is not held for profit.
-In recent years, the size of Policy debt-to-equity swaps have been continuously reduced.

 Debt-offsetting equities consist of accounts including listed equities measured at fair value through profit or loss, non-listed equities measured at fair value through profit or loss, listed equities designated at fair value through equity and non-listed equities designated at fair value through equity.
 The categories of underlying assets include listed equities, non-listed corporate equities, partnership shares, and shares of the beneficial ownership in trusts.
 Debt-offsetting equity is the corporate equity or property right passively held by the Bank through debt repayment in physical assets (or stocks).
-It is not held for profit.
-Once the disposal criteria are met, the disposal process will be enabled to realize such equities as soon as possible.

 Equities from market-oriented debt-to-equity swaps consist of unlisted equity and listed equity.
 They are equities acquired by the Group in exchange for debts since 2016 to implement the supply-side structural reform decisions and arrangements.
-The Group established a professional institution in accordance with national policies to carry out the exchange in a law-based and market-oriented manner.
+The Group established a professional institution in accordance with national policies to carry out the swaps in a law-based and market-oriented manner.
 Market-oriented debt-to-equity swaps are achieved using three business models: issuing shares to repay debts, converting debts into shares, and repaying debts in the form of shares.
 The Group adopts market-oriented methods in selecting debts to be converted into shares, in raising funds and in withdrawing the shares.
 The size of such assets held by the Group has increased in recent years under policy guidance.